Pultruded FRP Window Frames

 Residential, commercial, passive house compatible

 Our 70-series system is the workhorse of our fenestration range, balancing high thermal performance with broad architectural applicability.
-The 70 mm frame depth and four-chamber internal geometry accommodate triple-glazed insulating glass units with argon or krypton gas fills, achieving whole-window K-values of 1.1 to 1.3 W/m²K.
+The 70 mm frame depth and three-chamber internal geometry accommodate triple-glazed insulating glass units with argon or krypton gas fills, achieving whole-window K-values of 1.1 to 1.3 W/m²K.
 This places the 70-series within the performance envelope required by most passive house certification bodies when combined with appropriate glazing.
 The profile set includes fixed-light frames, tilt-and-turn sash profiles, casement sash profiles, and dedicated mullion and transom sections that allow fabricators to build complex window wall configurations from a single system.
 All profiles feature a co-pultruded EPDM gasket channel that provides a continuous weatherseal without the need for secondary gasket adhesion, improving long-term air-tightness and simplifying fabrication.

 80-Series